top of page

 Toxins & Microplastics Released by Teabags

-• Epichlorohydrin: A coating used on paper teabags to keep them from falling apart or bursting during steeping.
+A coating used on paper teabags to keep them from falling apart or bursting during steeping.
 Identified as a carcinogen and endocrine disruptor.

-Worth Noting:
+Worth Noting

-• PLA (polylactic acid): Plant-based thermoplastic also referred to as a bioplastic.
+Plant-based thermoplastic also referred to as a bioplastic.
 Derived from (likely GMO) corn, sugarcane, and sugar beets.
 Considered a safer option, but studies have shown it is only biodegradable in industrial composting facilities, not in soil, home compost, or landfill environments.

-Toxin-free Tea Steeping
+Toxin-Free Tea Steeping

-You can use unsealed, non-bleached paper teabags to avoid these toxins or choose to move away from teabags entirely and steep loose-leaf teas with a stainless steel infuser.
+You can use unsealed, non-bleached paper teabags to avoid these toxins or choose to move away from teabags entirely and steep loose-leaf teas with a stainless-steel infuser.

-I had very little interest in committing to the hassle of measuring, steeping, and cleaning an infuser to brew loose-leaf tea which felt like a foreign process when compared to dropping a teabag into a cup, but I gave it a go for the sake of seeking a healthier way to drink tea.
-On the hunt for loose-leaf tea, I came upon a lovely, woman-owned small business, Open Door Tea.
-Learning about the founder's process and seeing the beautiful earthy loose-leaf teas, I was inspired to treat a cup of tea like a celebration.
-It surprised me entirely that I quite enjoy making a cup of tea this way.
+I had very little interest, if any, in committing to the hassle of measuring, steeping, and cleaning an infuser to brew loose-leaf tea which felt like a foreign process when compared to dropping a teabag into a cup, but I gave it a go for the sake of seeking a healthier way to drink tea.
+It's really not that big of an adjustment for the reward.
+I wash the cup and teaspoon anyway, so dropping the infuser into a soapy teacup to soak together doesn't drive the Hatter Mad.

-Open Door Tea Teabags & Teaware
+Open Door Tea Teaware

 Free of the Toxins Listed Above